 Here are four beautiful Virginia State Parks in Northern VA where you can enjoy a variety of First Day Hikes.

 First Day Hikes at Leesylvania State Park

-This year Leesylvania State Park hosts two First Day Hikes, at 10:00 and 1:00.
+This year Leesylvania State Park hosts two expert-led First Day Hikes, at 10:00 and 1:00.
 If you prefer to head out on your own, we suggest the route on this Leesylvania State Park Hike Through History, which includes a scenic view and historic sites.

 First Day Hikes at Mason Neck State Park

 Mason Neck State Park has a fun collection of trails from easy to moderate in difficulty.
 Plan your hike with our guide to Mason Neck State Park Nature and Outdoor Fun.
 In 2023, the park will welcome First Day hikers with a day of ranger-led hikes of varying lengths.